nens/threedi-docs/source/j_fews_3di_integrations.rst

 Get results
 ++++++++++++

 Results can be retrieved via the /simulations/{id}/results/timeseries/ endpoint.
-This endpoint allows to provide filtering parameters for getting time series of a simulation.
+This endpoint allows passing in filtering parameters for getting time series of a simulation.
 Under the hood it is going to provide a subset of the filtering/subset options provided by Threedigrid (https://threedigrid.readthedocs.io/en/latest/api.html#filtering).
 Threedigrid is a Python package created and maintained by Nelen & schuurmans for interacting with 3Di model administration and 3Di model simulation results.
 The timeseries endpoint will provide access to time series of threedicore entities like calculation points, lines, grid cells et cetera.
 The adapter makes it possible to easily retrieve the 1D or 2D results.

 Get saved states identifiers